Skip to main content

 What is Public Safety DAS?

-Public safety DAS, also known as ERRCS (Emergency Responder Radio Communications System) provides continuous two-way radio communication, even in areas with poor coverage.
-DAS utilizes a donor antenna to pick up the radio signal from a repeater site.
-Then, a bi-directional amplifier (BDA) enhances signal strength throughout the building, aided by a network of antennae placed in problem areas, like stairwells, parking garages, or underground tunnels.
+Public safety DAS, also known as ERRCS (Emergency Responder Radio Communications System), ensures continuous two-way radio communication, even in areas with poor coverage.
+It does so by using a donor antenna to pick up a radio signal from a nearby repeater site.
+A bi-directional amplifier (BDA) then strengthens the signal, distributing it throughout the building via a network of strategically placed antennae.
+Problematic areas like stairwells, underground parking garages, and basements can be covered effectively, allowing emergency responders to navigate the building and respond to incidents without delay.

 Is Public Safety DAS required by code?